 Vicarious reinforcement in social learning is the application of knowledge that has not been learned first-hand but is learned by observing the consequences of the actions of a third party.

 A good example of this type of reinforcement would be learning not to take drugs after seeing the condition of a drug addict.

-Think of a student who has promised herself a scoop of ice cream if she got an A in an exam she studied hard for, or decided to ask for extra coaching if she got anything below a C.
+Think of a student who has promised herself a scoop of ice cream if she gets an A on an exam she studied hard for, or decided to ask for extra coaching if she got anything below a C.

-If you want to become a smarter learner, take advantage of the social learning theory to learn faster!
+If you want to become a smarter learner, take advantage of learning experiences and the social learning theory to learn faster!

 More About Effective Learning

 - 13 Ways to Develop Self-Directed Learning and Learn Faster

 - How to Apply the Adult Learning Theory to Learn Faster

 - How to Learn Fast and Remember More: 5 Effective Techniques

 Featured photo credit: Alexis Brown via unsplash.com